Greek banks okay with stress but not default: ECB's Knot

 AMSTERDAM Greek banks are solvent and could withstand some stress but would run into trouble if the Greek government were to default, European Central Bank Governing Council member Klaas Knot told the Dutch parliament on Tuesday.

-Knot, who is also the head of the Dutch central bank, told the finance committee that Greek banks' collateral would become "problematic" in case of a default.
+Knot, who is also the head of the Dutch central bank, told the finance committee that Greek banks' collateral would no longer be accepted as security against loans by the ECB in the case of a default.

-Greek banks hold a lot of government debt and "that would become more problematic at the moment that a default actually takes place", he said.
+Greek banks hold a lot of government debt and "that would become more problematic at the moment that a default actually takes place".

-He stopped short of saying the ECB would no longer accept it.

 Months of negotiations between Greece and its creditors abruptly ended on Sunday, leaving Athens with about two weeks before a 1.6 billion euro ($1.8 billion) payment to the International Monetary Fund is due.